Physiomesh Overview - Hernia Mesh Repair Device

 If you’ve had a ventral hernia, your doctor likely explained you need surgery to repair it.
 You can leave it alone and hope for the best, but then you’re at risk for intestinal strangulation.
 When the hernia’s smaller than 10cm in diameter, it’s easier to fix and has fewer surgical complication risks.
 Ethicon Physiomesh® Flexible Composite Mesh became a popular choice shortly after its 2010 market debut.
 However, many Physiomesh patients need revision surgery due to hernia recurrence, chronic pain, and other serious complications.
-From 2010 to 2016, the Food and Drug Administration had an unexpectedly high number of Physiomesh adverse event reports.
+Between 2010 and 2016, the U.S. Food and Drug Administration received hundreds of Physiomesh adverse event reports.
 As a result, manufacturer Johnson & Johnson issued a voluntary global Physiomesh market withdrawal in May 2016.
-We’ll cover the medical history and current lawsuit outlook for ventral hernia patients next in our Physiomesh overview.
+We’ll cover the medical history and current lawsuit outlook in our Physiomesh overview below.

 Physiomesh Overview: How Hernia Mesh Repair Patches Work